 - 250MB Data Plan: $14.99/mo

 - 3GB - Data Plan: $30.00/mo

 The Vita is as close as you can get to having a PlayStation 3 you can carry around in your back pocket.
-The Vita has superior graphics and overall gaming playability that make it the top-of-the line handheld gaming system.
-Although it carries a hefty price tag after you buy games and its necessary accessories, its sleek design and quality performance make it well worth the price of admission.
+The Vita has superior graphics and overall gaming play-ability that make it the top-of-the line handheld gaming system.
+It is the perfect Christmas gift for the gamers you know or around you.
+Its sleek design and quality performance make it well worth the price of admission.